Apollo and Daphne (Poussin)

-Apollo and Daphne or Apollo in Love with Daphne is a 1661-1664 oil on canvas painting by Nicolas Poussin, produced just before the painter's death and now in the Louvre Museum.
+Apollo and Daphne or Apollo in Love with Daphne is an oil on canvas painting by Nicolas Poussin, from 1661-1664, produced shortly before the painter's death.
+It is held in the Louvre, in Paris.

 History

 The painter gave it to Cardinal Camillo Massimi and it later entered Guillaume Guillon Lethière's collection.
 In 1832 it was bought from the collection of Sébastien Érard by Charles Paillet, expert commissioner for the French royal collections.
-His suggestion that the Musée des beaux-arts de Rouen bought it was rejected and it was instead bought by its current owner in 1869.
+His suggestion that the Musée des beaux-arts de Rouen purchase it was rejected, and it was instead bought by its current owner in 1869.